 Historical Marker #93, located at 323 High St., Paris (US 68, 460) very briefly describes the significance of Major Joseph Duncan’s house and tavern.

-In 1795, three years after Kentucky had become a commonwealth, Major Duncan asked the Bourbon County court and received permission to convert his home into an inn.
-The major’s inn was a very convenient place to stay overnight for those people traveling a long, slow distance to reach lawyers and legal businesses.
+In 1795, three years after Kentucky had become a commonwealth, Major Duncan asked the Bourbon County court for permission to convert his home into an inn.
+The Major’s inn was a very convenient place to stay overnight for those people traveling a long, slow distance to reach lawyers and legal businesses.
 Daniel Boone, Simon Kenton, Michael Stoner, Peter Houston and Isaac Ruddell were among the visitors at The Goddess of Liberty, the name of the inn at that time.

 The Tavern flourished though the years and became a respectable boarding house in the late 1800’s and early 1900’s.
 For thirty years, it was called the Burr House under the management of the Burr family.
 By the Depression years, it had become a tenement house, falling into such disrepair that in 1940 the City of Paris condemned it and planned to raze it.

-Mrs. William B. Ardery (Miss Julia), a lady of vision, resourcefulness and strength with the support of the Jemima Johnson Chapter KSDAR went into organized action.
+Mrs. William B. Ardery (Julia), with the support of the Jemima Johnson Chapter KSDAR went into organized action.
 They convinced the City of Paris and the County of Bourbon to donate money for the KSDAR to take ownership on June 15, 1940.
-Work started on August 19, 1940, with Miss Julia, chairman of restoration for seven years.
+Work started on August 19, 1940, with Mrs. Ardery, chairman of restoration for seven years.
 On March 14, 1941, they dedicated the building, not quite completed.
 In May 1945 they declared the building debt free, in spite of the difficult World War II years when supplies were scarce or not available.

 It is now a venue for parties, meetings, shopping in the Gift Shop, browsing in the Museum and researching in the John Fox, Jr., Genealogical Library on the ground floor.